Subject Summary

 This course is offered through two options (A and B), as outlined below.
 For both options, teaching is provided on statistics and experimental design; these skills are examined by compulsory questions in Paper 1.
 Paper 1 also tests the candidate's ability to relate and integrate information from different branches of the subject, and includes questions on conceptual and historical issues in psychology.

-In additional to paper 1 teaching is provided in three broad sections:
+In addition to Paper 1 teaching is provided in three broad sections:

 A. Cognitive and Experimental Psychology (Paper 2)